shangyuj/2200-messed-up/index.md

 - **Wh-complement clause:**
   *I knew what the appearance of indifference might mean.*

-In this module, we focus on **non-finite subordinate clauses**, another type of dependent clause that cannot stand alone as an independent clause.
+In this week, we focus on **non-finite subordinate clauses**, another type of dependent clause that cannot stand alone as an independent clause.
 These differ from finite clauses in two key ways:

 1. They generally lack an explicit subject.
 2. Their verb phrases are not marked for tense or modality.

-### Examples of Non-Finite Subordinate Clauses
+#### Examples of Non-Finite Subordinate Clauses

 Non-finite subordinate clauses are underlined in the examples below.
 Note that these clauses cannot stand alone as independent clauses: